digitaltrails/vdu_controls/README.md

 > [!TIP]
 > Laptop-Panels are supported in version 2.6 (the current master/development branch).
 > Laptop support includes reacting to brightness-function-keys or inactivity-dimming.
-> When if laptop support is enabled, the python3-pyudev library will be imported
+> When laptop support is enabled, the python3-pyudev library will be imported
-> to monitor udev for brightness events.
+> to monitor udev for _brightness_ events.

 Description
 -----------